isce-framework/dolphin/paper/paper.md

 # Acknowledgements

 Copyright © 2024, California Institute of Technology ("Caltech").
 U.S. Government sponsorship acknowledged.
 The research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
-The OPERA project has been funded by the Satellite Needs Working Group.
+OPERA, managed by the Jet Propulsion Laboratory and funded by the Satellite Needs Working Group, is creating remote sensing products to address Earth observation needs across U.S. civilian federal agencies.

 # References